 Swimming with Toads

-The aim of the Swimming with Toads sessions is to engage a new audience with UK amphibians and reptiles and help them learn more about these species, particularly the common toad’s life-cycle.
+Swimming with Toads will engage a new audience with UK amphibians and reptiles and help them learn more about these species, particularly the common toad’s life-cycle.
 The Froglife team will transform a section of a pool into a pond habitat, then whilst playing fun, educational games in the pool the children are taught about toads, and other UK amphibians and reptiles.Mapestry

 We will be working with communities across London to create a tapestry depicting ‘A year in the life of a toad’, looking at the seasons and life-stages that a common toad goes through.
 It is also important to Froglife that the communities and groups that help us to make the tapestry also include a depiction of ‘their London’ looking at local habitats and attractions, that are important to them.
 After the tapestry is complete, it will then go on tour across London, at venues involved with the creation, public buildings and the large events that we will be delivering.